sihabarnab/Nexvent/README.md

 ## Project Overview

-Nexvent is a Next.js-based web application for browsing, expressing interest in, and buying tickets for events containing the keyword "puera."
+Nexvent is a Next.js-based web application for browsing, expressing interest in, and buying tickets for events.
 Users can register, log in, view event details including maps, make payments, and receive confirmation emails.
 The app integrates SEO best practices and Google Event schema.

 ---

 ## Features

-- Browse all events matching the keyword "puera"
 - User registration and login system
 - Mark interest in events
 - Purchase tickets (only logged-in users)